How to test Selling Partner API endpoints

-Selling Partner APIs (SP-APIs) provide sandbox environments to test the SP-API endpoints without affecting production data.
-Directing calls to the SP-API sandbox endpoints allows you to make static requests that return mocked responses.
-By using the sandbox, you can learn the steps required to make a call, understand the request and response formats, practice validating application credentials, and play with API endpoints without impacting production data.
+Selling Partner API (SP-API) provides sandbox environments where you can test the SP-API endpoints without affecting production data.
+You can direct calls to the SP-API sandbox endpoints to make static requests that return mock responses.
+By using the sandbox, you can practice the steps required to make a call, gain an understanding of the request and response formats, practice validating application credentials, and play with API endpoints without impacting production data.

 Tutorial

-The following tutorial demonstrates how to generate the required access tokens and keys and how to make calls to the SP-API sandbox endpoint.
+The following tutorial demonstrates how to generate the required access tokens and make calls to the SP-API sandbox endpoints.

 Prerequisites